Rural Investment and Prosperity Project

 • Ability to think creatively and collaboratively, while also taking initiative on projects.

-• Skilled in detail-oriented customer service and responsive to community and staff needs.
+• Skilled in detail-oriented service and responsive to community and staff needs with high professionalism.

 To Apply